amadeuszbartosz/countdown-lockscreen/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

+## Cross-Platform Build Instructions

+1. Install PyInstaller:
+   $ pip install pyinstaller

+2. In your project root (where CreateLockscreens.py is located), modify CreateLockscreens.py to run the "SetFile" command only on macOS:
+   - Use an OS check (see next file for example).

+3. Build the backend executable:
+   On macOS:
+     $ pyinstaller --onefile --console CreateLockscreens.py
+   On Windows:
+     $ pyinstaller --onefile --console CreateLockscreens.py

+4. Verify in the "dist" folder you have:
+   - macOS: "CreateLockscreens" (without extension)
+   - Windows: "CreateLockscreens.exe"

+5. Ensure both the GUI and backend executables are bundled together in your release.

+## Steps to Build the Backend Executable:

+1. Install PyInstaller if necessary:
+   $ pip install pyinstaller

+2. In the terminal, run:
+   $ pyinstaller --onefile --console CreateLockscreens.py

+3. Check the "dist" folder.
+You should see: dist/
+      └── CreateLockscreens   (or CreateLockscreens.exe for Windows)

+4. Ensure this executable is bundled with your GUI app.
+The GUI (custom_gui.py) should call the backend executable using its path.

+5. Package both the GUI app and the CreateLockscreens executable in your release so users can run everything out-of-the-box.

 Enjoy your countdown journey! 🎉